 2. Receive ordered goods

 The delivery service in Japan is truly amazing, not only can you be sure to get the fastest delivery, but you can also specify a 2-hour window to receive your goods.
 If you happen to miss it, you can reschedule delivery to the very same day.

 If you don’t have an address or a credit card, you can still order your items from online shops, like Amazon and have them delivered to the convenience store and pay for them in cash as you pick them up.

 3. Print or make photo copies

-If you need to do paper work, get copies of anything or do some printing – which you most likely will need to do if you want to get an apartment or a bank account.
-The 7/11 is the kombini to turn to, most have a photocopier that you can use.
+If you need to do paper work, get copies of anything or do some printing – which you most likely will need to do if you want to get an apartment or a bank account, head over to the nearest kombini and use their copy machines.

 4. Buy emergency clothing

 Remember the 35 degree summers mentioned at the start of the article?
 Add to that the 80% humidity and you’ll be sweating through your clothing in no time.
 Running late for a client meeting and don’t want to show up a sweaty mess?
 Hop into a kombini and buy an undershirt, button down shirt and even a tie and then use their washrooms for a quick wardrobe change!

 You can also find underwear, socks, ties, nylons and even rain ponchos, something worth keeping in mind during typhoon season and humid summer months.